Now entering the ‘new normal’, it’s clear that video conferencing is here to stay as a workplace solution.

 Plus, having your video conferencing solution linked to your phone system offers various benefits in terms of call logging and recording.

-To discuss the right video conferencing software solution for your organisation, as well as recommended video conferencing hardware, please get in touch.
+To discuss the right video conferencing solution for your organisation, as well as recommended video conferencing hardware, please get in touch.